 Using compelling animated sequences to illustrate how the parasite attacks the body and profiles of the work being done in Uganda and at The Carter Center in the U.S., DARK FOREST, BLACK FLY explores the problem and its solutions.
 Central figures in the story include: Christopher Ruzaza, a fly specialist with Uganda’s Ministry of Health; Dr. Frank Richards, the director of The Carter Center’s River Blindness Program; and Moses Katabarwa, a Ugandan parasitologist with The Carter Center who has made eliminating the disease his life’s work.
 Each of these characters drive the story with their field work and insights, showing how Uganda is making solid progress through mass treatments of drugs and by clearing out flies one “hot spot” at a time.

-For information on the companion documentary, please visit the catalog page for GLOBAL HEALTH FRONTIERS: FOUL WATER, FIERY SERPENT.
+For information on the companion documentaries, please visit the catalog pages for GLOBAL HEALTH FRONTIERS: FOUL WATER, FIERY SERPENT and GLOBAL HEALTH FRONTIERS: TRACHOMA, DEFEATING A BLINDING CURSE.

 Produced by Cielo Productions, Inc., 2013.